 Hypocalcaemia (pronounced high-po-kal-seem-ee-ah) means a low calcium level in the blood.
 It is rare in people with cancer.
 It can be a temporary side effect of some cancer treatment drugs, such as cisplatin and doxorubicin.

 The main cause of low calcium levels is having the parathyroid glands in your neck removed.
 This may be necessary for some types of cancer in the neck area.
 Or it can occur if the parathyroid glands are damaged during thyroid gland surgery.
-This affects up to 5% of people after thyroid surgery.
 The parathyroid glands can also be damaged during other types of surgery to the head and neck.
 After head and neck surgery, you may have permanently low calcium levels or they may go back to normal after a few months.

 The parathyroid glands help to keep a steady level of calcium in the blood.
 We have 4 parathyroid glands in the base of our necks.
 They are tiny and close to the thyroid gland.
 The position of the glands makes it difficult for a surgeon to remove the thyroid without damaging or removing the parathyroid glands during the operation.